-Each of our named executive officers is bound by certain restrictive covenant obligations, including covenants relating to confidentiality and assignment of inventions, as well as covenants not to compete or solicit certain of our service providers, customers, and suppliers during his employment and for eighteen (18) months after termination of employment.
-In addition, in connection with his sale of equity interests in the TPG Acquisition (as defined below), Mr. Qureshi agreed not to disparage, compete, or solicit certain of our service providers for a period of four years, and not to disclose confidential information for a period of five years, in each case, after May 14, 2020.
+Each of our named executive officers is bound by certain restrictive covenant obligations, including covenants relating to confidentiality and assignment of inventions, as well as covenants not to compete or solicit certain of our service providers, customers, and suppliers during his employment and for eighteen (18) months after termination of employment (or three (3) years after termination of employment in the case of Mr. Pantaleoni's non-solicitation obligations).
+In addition, in connection with his sale of equity interests in the TPG Acquisition (as defined below), each of Mr. Qureshi and Mr. Pardo agreed not to disparage, compete, or solicit certain of our service providers for a period of four years, and not to disclose confidential information for a period of five years, in each case, after May 14, 2020.